 We will be on hand any time of any day to support you in your placement and trip as a whole.
 There will always be someone you can speak to or get a hold of should you want to discuss anything or require any guidance, from organising after school clubs to changing your placement.
 Our team living in the volunteer house will also be able to offer advice regarding travel plans and the local area so you will soon feel at home.

 What should I bring?

 Regarding your placement we advise bringing some donations which you can fundraise beforehand with our help.
-These donations can go towards building materials such as bags of cement, tubs of paint and paying local skilled tradesmen for assistance.
+These donations can go towards building materials such as bags of cement, pots of paints, brushes and paying local skilled tradesmen for assistance.

 You may also find that it’s useful to bring plenty of school materials, arts & crafts items and some ideas from teaching resource websites for your free time and to share with the local school children and teachers.
 Basic pens, pencils and cheap paper are available as well as moderate priced photocopying should you wish to bring activity sheets.

 MATERIALS FUNDING – PLEASE NOTE:

 As our placements are cost price, for the renovation team we will need you to fundraise/donate to cover the materials and local labourers you will be using and working with.
 You can bring this money with you and we will show you to the local stores so you can take receipts to see full transparency of the items you are buying to use.

 Painting/Decoration – ₵400 Ghana cedis per week.
 (Used to buy pots of paint, brushes and accessories)

 Construction/Renovation – ₵1000 Ghana cedis per week.
 (Used to buy bags of cement, iron rods, sand, water and masons etc)